in

 Sealing: These surfaces are popular because of their rock-solid durability, but they need to be resealed regularly to keep them stain-free.
 It is recommended to seal annually.

-Bathroom with wood siding, backsplash, black countertops, white cabinets, and windows While granite remains one of the top choices for countertops, improved manufacturing techniques have placed engineered stones, such as quartz, as a worthy contender.
+While this material remains one of the top choices for countertops, improved manufacturing techniques have placed engineered stones, such as quartz, as a worthy contender.

 As it is bent on toppling down one of the most enduring countertop materials, the quartz now boasts the same durability coupled with the much sought clean, minimalistic look.

-On the other hand, Granite bathroom countertops have a one-of-a-kind look and are easier to refurbish in the future.
-Granite may be more expensive, but it will be well worth the investment.
+On the other hand, using this material for bathroom countertops has a one-of-a-kind look and is easier to refurbish in the future.
+It may be more expensive, but it will be well worth the investment.
 So, it really boils down to your preference, but both work well as bathroom countertops.

 See more related content about programs to use for renovations and remodeling in our article about bathroom design software.